Christmas in Hungary

+Advent

+Hungarians burn candles on an Advent wreath during the four weeks before Christmas.

+Mikulás

-The Christmas and gift-giving season starts relatively early compared to other cultures, with the Santa-like figure, or Hungarian version of Saint Nicholas, Mikulás (or Szent Miklós) traditionally visiting the homes of Hungarian children on the night of 5 December, on the eve of Saint Nicholas Feast Day, 6 December.
+The Christmas and gift-giving season starts relatively early compared to other cultures, with the Hungarian version of Saint Nicholas, Mikulás (or Szent Miklós) traditionally visiting the homes of Hungarian children on the night of 5 December, on the eve of Saint Nicholas Feast Day, 6 December.

 Although the role of gift-giver on Christmas Day itself is assigned to the Christ Child, on the night before St. Nicholas Day Hungarian children traditionally place a boot on their windowsill waiting for Mikulás to come by and fill it with treats.

-There is no Mrs. Mikulás in Hungary.
-In Hungary, Mikulás often comes with an assistant: a "Krampusz", a Devil, who comes to scare and punish bad behaving children.
-Although even those, who behaved badly just get a warning in form of raw potato or charcoal instead of candy, which good behaving child gets from the other assistant - Angel - in the Czech Republic, Slovenia and Slovakia, Mikulás has another assistant, a good Angel, who gives out presents to good children.
-While in the Netherlands and Belgium, he is often joined by a black-faced man called Zwarte Piet.
+In Hungary, Mikulás often comes with an assistant: a Krampusz who comes to scare and punish naughty children.
+Children that behaved badly that year are given virgács, a bundle of birch twigs.
+In the Czech Republic, Slovenia and Slovakia, Mikulás has another assistant, a good Angel, who gives out presents to good children.
+In the Netherlands and Belgium, he is often joined by a black-faced man called Zwarte Piet.

 To expatriate Hungarians and those non-natives of Hungarian lineage, the celebration is often referred to as "Hungarian Christmas".

 In the traditional Nicholas-walk, on 6 December, St. Nicholas comes clothed in a bishop's attire, a long red coat and a red cap on his head, holding a shepherd's crook in one hand, and carrying a sack full of gifts on his back.
 He cannot be seen because he arrives in the middle of the night when good little children are already fast asleep, so you'd better not try to stay up so late, otherwise he won't give you any presents, only a birch stick (virgács).